Cosmian/kms/documentation/docs/kmip_2_1/_import.md

 For the list of supported key formats, please check the [formats page](./formats.md).

 ### Example - A NIST P-256 EC private key in SEC1 format

 Importing a NIST P-256 EC Private Key in SEC1 format.

 Corresponding `ckms` CLI command:

 ```bash
 ckms ec keys import crate/cli/test_data/certificates/openssl/prime256v1-private-key.pem --key-format pem
 ```

 The conversion from PEM to DER is done by the `ckms` CLI.

-In the JSON TTLV requets, please note:
+In the JSON TTLV requests, please note:

 - the empty `UniqueIdentifier` which requests the server to generate a new `UniqueIdentifier` for the imported key.
 - the empty tags `[]` in hex
 - the `KeyFormatType` set to `ECPrivateKey` which indicates to the server that the key is in SEC1 format.

 === "Request"
     ```json